-We were talking and I turned to my left and saw Michelle no more than two-feet from the edge and grabbed her quickly.
+We were talking and I turned to my left and saw Michelle no more than two feet from the edge and grabbed her quickly.
 Imprint the signs below, because they are real.
-I will never forget the look on her face…………….. and she didn’t make one sound.
+I will never forget the look on her face…………….. and think about this for a moment, while she was in the throes of drowning, she didn’t make one sound.

 The Instinctive Drowning Response—so named by Francesco A. Pia, Ph.D., is what people do to avoid actual or perceived suffocation in the water.
 And it does not look like most people expect.
 There is very little splashing, no waving, and no yelling or calls for help of any kind.
 To get an idea of just how quiet and undramatic from the surface drowning can be, consider this: It is the No. 2 cause of accidental death in children, ages 15 and under (just behind vehicle accidents)—of the approximately 750 children who will drown next year, about 375 of them will do so within 25 yards of a parent or other adult.
 In some of those drownings, the adult will actually watch the child do it, having no idea it is happening.* Drowning does not look like drowning—Dr. Pia, in an article in the Coast Guard’s On Scene magazine, described the Instinctive Drowning Response like this:

 - “Except in rare circumstances, drowning people are physiologically unable to call out for help.
 The respiratory system was designed for breathing.
 Speech is the secondary or overlaid function.
 Breathing must be fulfilled before speech occurs.